riplecs/Symmetric-cryptography-labs/README.md

 laba 3 - cryptanalysis of affine substitution of bigrams on '09.txt'

-laba 4 - correlation cryptanalysis of Geffe generator
+laba 4 - correlation cryptanalysis of Geffe generator on 'z.txt'